abhisheks6477/petitgpt/README.md

 The Python entry point is `recipes/research-v1/reader.py`, with `--policy new-run`.
 It accepts newly produced compatible checkpoints; private approval files and historical data hashes belong only to the separate historical replay interfaces.

 For experiments beyond that workflow, the top-level pretrain/, sft/, dpo/, and distill/ directories provide reusable research tools.
 These implementations may differ from the stage-specific versions used by the recipes.

+Using different data produces new checkpoints and results, rather than reproducing the published alpha075 exactly.
+See the practical manual for validation status and current execution limits.

 <!-- You supply local prepared data and an environment matching the recorded dependencies.
 No reader command downloads data, models or teacher responses.
 The release-sized